2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami

-The eruption caused tsunamis in Tonga, Fiji, American Samoa, Vanuatu, and along the Pacific rim, including damaging tsunamis in New Zealand, Japan, the United States, the Russian Far East, Chile, and Peru.
+The eruption produced a volcanic tsunami that affected Tonga, Fiji, American Samoa, Samoa, Vanuatu, New Zealand, Japan, the United States, the Russian Far East, Chile and Peru.
 At least four people were killed, some were injured, and some remain possibly missing in Tonga from tsunami waves up to 20 m high.
-Two people drowned in Peru when 2 m waves struck the coast.
-It was the largest volcanic eruption since the 1991 eruption of Mount Pinatubo, and the most powerful eruption since the 1883 eruption of Krakatoa.
-NASA determined that the eruption was "hundreds of times more powerful" than the atomic bomb dropped on Hiroshima.
-The eruption was the largest explosion recorded in the atmosphere by modern instrumentation, far larger than any 20th century volcanic event or nuclear bomb test.
+Tsunami waves with run-up heights up to 45 m struck the uninhabited island of Tofua.
+Two people drowned in Peru when 2 m waves struck the coast, while another died of indirect causes in Fiji.
+It was the largest volcanic eruption since the 1991 eruption of Mount Pinatubo.
+NASA determined that the eruption was "hundreds of times more powerful" than Little Boy.
+The eruption was the largest explosion recorded in the atmosphere by modern instrumentation, far larger than any 20th-century volcanic event or nuclear bomb test.
 It is thought that in recent centuries, only the Krakatoa eruption of 1883 rivalled the atmospheric disturbance produced.

 Volcanic activity

 December 2021

 After staying relatively inactive since 2014, the Hunga Tonga–Hunga Haʻapai volcano erupted on 20 December 2021, sending particulates into the stratosphere.
 A large plume of ash was visible from Nukuʻalofa, the capital city of Tonga, about 70 km from the volcano.
 The Volcanic Ash Advisory Center (VAAC) in Wellington, New Zealand, issued an advisory notice to airlines.
 This initial eruption ended at 02:00 on 21 December 2021.

-On 22 December and 23 December 2021, 8 to 14 km plumes containing sulfur dioxide drifted to the north-northeast and spread over the Niuatoputapu, Haʻapai and Vavaʻu island groups.
+On 22 and 23 December 2021, 8 to 14 km plumes containing sulfur dioxide drifted to the north-north-east and spread over the Niuatoputapu, Haʻapai and Vavaʻu island groups.
 Surtseyan explosions, steam plumes and steam bursts were recorded by a Tonga Navy crew on 23 December 2021, during which time the first ground-based images of the eruption were created.

-Between 24 December and 27 December 2021, steam and gas emissions reached altitudes of 10.3–12.2 km.
+Between 24 and 27 December 2021, steam and gas emissions reached altitudes of 10.3–12.2 km.
 Ash plumes reached heights of only 3 km, depositing ash only adjacent to the volcano.
 On 25 December 2021, satellite imagery revealed that the island had increased in size by 300–600 m on its eastern side.
 During 29–30 December 2021, several surges of Surtseyan activity occurred, some of which were witnessed by passengers on a small South Seas Charters boat.
 Eruption plumes during the second half of December 2021 interrupted air travel to Tonga multiple times.